samsuh/2025-learnings/README.md

 **Project**: Asana Clone
 - Go through the whole thing once to get a gist for how he structures things and implements things.
 I'm not familiar with this creator so I'd like to get a good idea of what he's doing, and what I would want to change on my own version.
 - I'll likely go through this a few times through.
 First, to get an understanding of what he does, second to implement it his way myself, then again afterwards to refactor it to be how I would do it, then to start adding functionality to it and changing things around for my own needs.
+  - Things I dont like about this way: In addition to the auth selection, using redux, he uses a NodeJS backend and a NextJS frontend.
+The reasoning is that NodeJS is more scalable as a standalone backend server, but I feel you lose a lot of functionality by decoupling the nextjs front and back ends.
+Reserve judgment, but keep an eye on this pattern.